NicholasBHubbard/Yabsm/README.md

   For example a snapshot taken at 15:30 on March 20th 2021 will be named =day=2021_03_20,time=15:30=.

-  Please note that all snapshots are read only.
+  Please note that snapshots are read only.

 * Installation
   #+BEGIN_SRC